haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   The primary TRILL defense mechanism against such loops, which is mandatory, is to assure that, as far as practically possible, there is only a single RBridge that is in charge of ingressing and egressing native frames from and to a link where TRILL is offering end-station service.
 This is a Designated RBridge and Appointed forwarder mechanism initially specified in the TRILL base potocol, discussed in section 2.5 below, and further specified in both section 4 below and [RFC6439].

 ## 2.3.
 Zero or Minimal Configuration
+  TRILL provides connectivity and least-cost paths with zero configuration.
+For additional services, it strives to require only minimal configuration; however, services that require configuration when offered by [802.1Q] bridges, such as non-default VLANs or priority, will require configuration.
+This differs from Layer 3 routing where routers typically need to be configured as to the subnetworks connected to each port, etc, to provide services.

 ## 2.4.
 MRU Robustness
 ## 2.5.
 Purpose of the TRILL Hello Protocol